NICD-Wastewater-Genomics/NICD-Wastewater-Genomics.github.io/docs/labtat.md

 	seq_water$overall <- difftime(seq_water$`Report Date` ,seq_water$`Date tested at Laboratory`, units = c("days"))

-	#calculate mean TAT for each epiweek
+This is then used to calculate the mean TAT for each epiweek

 	mean_extraction_tat <- seq_water%>% # we specify which df we would like to use
 	group_by(epiweek2)%>% # we specify what we would like to group by